Arcranmon/shattered-spirits/README.md

 Available on https://game-icons.net.

-And a big thank you to the playtesters thus far: Aori, everythingElse, Kuji, MesiDoomstalker, and Mystic Witch!
+And a big thank you to the playtesters thus far: Aori, Bowyer, everythingElse, Kuji, MesiDoomstalker, Mystic Witch, Ru, and StarmanTheta!
 Without your feedback and testing none of this would be possible!